From Secret Germany to Secret Lanka:

 As he was browsing through the 'spiritual' section of the Lanka Book Depot on KKS Road in Jaffna town one morning, an old and rather wild-looking stranger suddenly snatched the book from his hands and said, "You bloody fool, it's not found in books!
 Nee summa iru!"

-Swami Gauribala had met his guru, Yogaswami of Nallur.
+Swami Gauribala had come face to face with his guru, Yogaswami of Nallur.
 Taking seriously this upadesam, he spent a lifetime penetrating the mysteries of summa iruttal, of 'being still'.

 German Swami sometimes corresponded with close friends, but he never published the findings of his "Mu research" as he called his study of sacred geography.
 However, he did meticulously assemble and publish his Summa Irukka Suttiram, a compilation of ancient verses expounding the significance of summa iruttal.